 Pro Tip: Unsure of who to ask or where to start?
 Seek advice from professional clothiers.
-For example, at Jaxson Maximus, we council 100’s of professions from legal, finance, consulting, etc. daily.
-Having a great experienced professional clothier that understands what you do, what type of other professionals you interact with daily, your likes and dislikes can be super helpful to give you great advice.
+For example, at Jaxson Maximus, we council 100’s of professionals from legal, finance, consulting, etc., daily.
+Having a great experienced professional clothier that understands what you do, what type of other professionals you interact with daily, and your likes and dislikes can be super helpful to give you great advice.

 Once you determine what types of looks you will need to have a great working, stylish and professional wardrobe, you can determine how many total looks you will need in your rotation to look amazing every day.

 A good goal to have when you are starting out is to get up to a two-week rotation of the items that you need.
 For example, if you are wearing suits four days a week, then you will want to get your rotation up to at least eight suits.
 If you are wearing sport jackets three days a week, then you want to build your rotation to at least six sport jackets.